LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### There is no secondary navigation present

 The only method of navigation is the primary navigation in the site's header, this fails SC 2.4.5 Multiple ways (AA).

+##### How to find

 This is something  I would find on "Visual inspection", I would actively look for a secondary navigation as none of the tools I use help me, here.
-Perhaps paid solutions do, but I'm happy just looking for a secondary naviagtion
+Perhaps paid solutions do, but I'm happy just looking for a secondary naviagtion.

 ##### Solution